Empower Your Practice

 • and a breakdown of hidden fees that vendors rarely advertise upfront.

 The dominant pricing structure for inventory management software in 2026 is the SaaS subscription model, where you pay a recurring fee per month or annually per user.
-This approach contrasts sharply with the older perpetual licence model, where practices paid a substantial one-off fee to own the software indefinitely, plus annual maintenance costs typically ranging from 15-20% of the original licence price.
+Cloud-based inventory management pricing through this approach contrasts sharply with the older perpetual licence model, where practices paid a substantial one-off fee to own the software indefinitely, plus annual maintenance costs typically ranging from 15-20% of the original licence price.

 Most UK vendors price SaaS inventory systems on a per-user basis, charging for each team member who needs access to the platform.
 User licenses typically fall into tiers such as administrator, manager, and viewer, with different permission levels and corresponding price points.